Azure-Samples/azure-python-labs/2a-vscode-flask-dev-container/README.md

-# Developing a Django+PostgreSQL application in a Dev Container
+# Developing a new Flask application in a Dev Container

 In this lab we'll use Visual Studio Code remote development features to create a new hello world Flask application in a dockerized development environment.